 At the FoE, teaching follows university practice with lectures, tutorials, assignments, projects and in college tests designed by an experienced teaching team.
-The programme's learning management system is setup to have a page for each course studied during the semester.
-The student can access their courses from the main programme web-page.
-All electronic services provided to the students requires the use of university e-mail, hence, it is created automatically for the programme's student when they are first enrolled to the programme, and they retain this e-mail until they graduate.
+The module's learning management system is setup to have a page for each module studied during the semester.
+The student can access their modules and modules' components from the main course web-page.
+All electronic services provided to the students requires the use of university e-mail, hence, it is created automatically for the course's student when they are first enrolled to the course, and they retain this e-mail until they graduate.